finos/common-domain-model/docs/CDM-Collateral-WG.md

 ## Subscribe

-To subscribe to the [collateral workin group mailing list](https://lists.finos.org/g/cdm-collateral-wg) and stay updated on meetings and agenda, please send an email to [cdm-collateral-wg+subscribe@lists.finos.org](mailto:cdm-collateral-wg+subscribe@lists.finos.org).
+To subscribe to the [collateral working group mailing list](https://lists.finos.org/g/cdm-collateral-wg) and stay updated on meetings and agenda, please send an email to [cdm-collateral-wg+subscribe@lists.finos.org](mailto:cdm-collateral-wg+subscribe@lists.finos.org).
 After sending the email, you will receive a confirmation message.
 Reply to confirm your subscription.

 ---